 I’ve arrived!
 I can’t believe a week ago today I left on a long and bumpy flight with a terrifying landing but I made it.
 I arrived Thursday morning in Dublin.
 Immigration and customs were a breeze.
 The immigration woman said had I brought her some food (she knew I was going to cooking school) she would have allowed me to stay the full 112-days (versus the 90-days permitted).
 She was joking of course.
 (More on that 112-days situation later).
+My first few weeks were wonderful!

 I walked straight out of customs where my dear old friend Sheila waving frantically and her guy, Eric (I think he was pretending not to know us! 🙂 were waiting to collect me (pick me up).
 Such a nice greeting of smiling faces.
 They helped my delirious self lug my three giant suitcases (Eric not allowing me to help a bit, so sweet) to the car in the car park (parking lot).
 We drove to their house and chatted for a bit, then knew I needed a nap.
 I didn’t want to sleep too long, and by noon I was back up, and ready to go.
 Haha.